 How can I make chili flavorful without salt?

-Enhance flavor with:
+Enhance the flavor with:

 - Spices – Cumin, smoked paprika, chili powder, and black pepper.